ntxuva/ntxuva-open311-sms/README.md

 Requirements
 -----
 * A content to work as translator: from Location codes to one of lat & long or address_string or address_id (Georeport v2)
-* A content to work as translator: from Problem Code to service_code (Georeport v2)
 * An Open311 Georeport v2 endpoint
 * Telerivet account (ours is working with an Android to provide a local number for users in Maputo to send us SMS)